oxylabs/scrape-images-from-website/README.md

             results.append(name.get(source))
 ```

 Note that we now append in a different manner.
-Instead of appending the text, we use another function ‘get()’ and add a new parameter ‘source’ to it.
+Instead of appending the text, we use another function `get()` and add a new parameter ‘source’ to it.
 We use ‘source’ to indicate the field in the website where image links are stored .
 They will be nested in a ‘src’, ‘data-src’ or other similar HTML tags.

 ## Moving forward with defined functions